David A. Taylor: Documentaries, television and podcasts

 In the 1990s, Taylor began writing for television and documentary films.
 After writing for television series including Great Castles of Europe and the F.B.I.
 Files, he ventured into long-form documentary, serving as a creative consultant with Spark Media for the 2002 PBS documentary, Partners of the Heart, about racism and a pioneering partnership in medicine.

 Taylor was the lead writer and co-producer on the documentary film based on his book, Soul of a People: Writing America’s Story, which was broadcast on Smithsonian Channel in October 2009.
 Directed by Andrea Kalin and produced by Spark Media, the film garnered a Writers Guild of America Awards nomination for best documentary (non-current affairs), a TIVA gold award for best documentary scriptwriting, and a Cine Best of DC award.

 The view of the WPA experience of writers and artists during the Depression in Soul of a People provided a springboard for writers at the start of the 2020 COVID-19 shutdown to consider potential large-scale responses to the economic crisis.
-David Kipen in the Los Angeles Times called the film "a moving documentary," and quoted Taylor on the contrasts with the present: "We could try different models like start-ups with an eye for what might come out of this crisis. … But it would likely have more private and philanthropic partners."
-Taylor suggested the new version might create in newer mediums, like podcasts.
+David Kipen in the Los Angeles Times called the film "a moving documentary."

-Ryan Prior, writing for CNN Arts, noted the writers profiled in Soul of a People—Richard Wright, Zora Neale Hurston, Ralph Ellison and Saul Bellow—and the impact of the Federal Writers' Project on their later careers and on American culture.
-Prior noted the reaction given by Nelson Algren: "Had it not been for the Project, the suicide rate would have been much higher.
+Ryan Prior, writing for CNN Arts, cited the writers profiled in Soul of a People—Richard Wright, Zora Neale Hurston, Ralph Ellison and Saul Bellow—and the impact of the Federal Writers' Project on their later careers and on American culture.
+He quoted Nelson Algren: "Had it not been for the Project, the suicide rate would have been much higher.
 It gave new life to people who had thought their lives were over."